luftek/LimeSDR-USB/hardware/enclosure/1v0_76x35_kpl/Instructions.md

 #### 6. Screw on bottom shell:
 ![Bottom_shell](./photos/instructions/5.jpg)

 ##### !!!
-WARNING: Orientation of both shells is very important when mounting, see shell groves
+WARNING: Orientation of both shells is very important when mounting, see shell grooves
 1. place all three components as on photo
 1.a fan on bottom
-1.b groves that fit together
+1.b grooves that fit together
 1.c RF IC on bottom
 2. turn bottom shell over and screw remaining 4 plastic nuts
 ___